syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 }
 {% endhighlight %}

-## Binding data to SfDataGrid
+## Binding data to the SfDataGrid

-In order to bind the data source of the SfDataGrid, set the [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html) property as shown below.
+In order to bind the data source to the SfDataGrid, set the [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html) property as follows.
 You can bind the data source of the SfDataGrid either from XAML or in code.

-The following code example binds the collection created in previous step to `SfDataGrid.ItemsSource` property.
+The following code example binds the collection created in previous step to `SfDataGrid.ItemsSource` property:

 {% tabs %}
 {% highlight xaml %}